Zncl2222/pyfastexcel/docs/workbook.md

 It is not recommended to use this function when dealing with large files.

 !!! note "Note"
-    `Excelize` currently does not support column grouping in Streaming mode.
+    - **Excelize** does not currently support column grouping in Streaming mode.
-    As a temporary solution, this function is implemented with `openpyxl`.
+    - By default, if you call the `group_rows` function, **pyfastexcel** will write the Excel file using the normal API of **Excelize**, which is slower than Streaming mode.
-    The process requires calling `load_workbook` after `pyfastexcel` writes the data, which may cause performance issues for very large Excel files.
+    - As an alternative method, you can set the `engine` parameter to `openpyxl`.
+This will allow **pyfastexcel** to first write other Excel content using Streaming mode, and then load_workbook with `openpyxl` and use the `openpyxl` API to group rows and save the file.

 ### Parameters